clasp-developers/clasp/README.md

 clasp$ make
 </pre>

-More control over the build process can be gained by setting up a <pre>local.config</pre> file.
+More control over the build process can be gained by setting up a local.config file.

 1) Copy local.config.template to local.config in the clasp top level directory
 2) Edit local.config and configure it for your system.
 The following configuration variables affect the build process.